Editorial Guide

 Budget level Practical approach

-Low One cookbook or guide plus a pantry staple
+Low One cookbook or guide, such as Vegan Cookbook for Beginners, plus a pantry staple

-Higher Cookbook, pantry set, personal-care basics, and comparison links
+Higher Vegan for Everybody, a small pantry set, personal-care basics, and comparison links

 If the kit is for yourself, start low.
 Learn what you use before expanding.